mehulg25/mehulg25.github.io/_posts/2022-01-13-Hello-World.md

 Wondering what to expect from this website?

 As I am living in the states and all my friends are across the globe, It gets pretty tough to find a common time to connect.
 And if I am connecting with you, I would prefer knowing more about your life.
 So, to overcome these time differences and keep you all posted on my activities, I am starting this blog.
-Other than blogs, you can expect to come across some of the [side projects] (/projects) I am working on, [music](/music) I am listening to, etc.
+Other than blogs, you can expect to come across some of the [side projects](/projects) I am working on, [music](/music) I am listening to, etc.

 I don’t really want to fix a schedule to update this website as I don’t want to make it a compulsion.
 Hence, I will just update this website whenever I feel like.